jamesec/jamesec.github.io/o/eft_books.md

 ## Sandra C. Paivio
 - Paivio, S. C., & Pascual-Leone, A. (2010). *Emotion-focused therapy for complex trauma: An integrative approach*.
 Washington, DC: American Psychological Association (APA). doi:10.1037/12077-000

+## Antonio Pascual-Leone
+- Pascual-Leone, A. (2025). *Principles of emotion change: What works and when in psychotherapy and everyday life*.
+American Psychological Association (APA).